David Peters (paleoartist): Response by paleontologists

-Reception to Peters' ideas by academic paleontologists has been universally negative.
+The reception of Peters' ideas by academic paleontologists has been universally negative.
 Dr. S. Christopher Bennett, Professor of Biological Sciences and Associate Curator of Vertebrate Paleontology at Fort Hays State University, described Peters' reconstructions of pterosaurs as "outrageously bizarre like Dr. Seuss's imaginary animals" and described his methodology as flawed and non-reproducible due to its being based on low-resolution photographs, noting in one instance that Peters had interpreted the presence of a baby pterosaur entirely based on marks made during fossil preparation and irregularities in the rock surface, and another in which Peters had interpreted a frill based on a rock surface that had been smoothed and painted.

-Brian Andres, a geologist at the University of South Florida who specializes in "Pterosaur Systematics," recalled that Peters had interpreted marks made when he had prepared a fossil as being of biological significance.
-Darren Naish wrote extensive rebuttals to Peters' work in 2012 and 2020.
+Brian Andres, a geologist at the University of South Florida who specializes in pterosaur systematics, recalled that Peters had interpreted marks made when he had prepared a fossil as being of biological significance.
+Paleontologist, author, and science communicator Darren Naish wrote extensive rebuttals to Peters' work in 2012 and 2020.
 Concern has been raised about Peters' work misleading non-experts.